LAMPSPUC/ApplicationDrivenLearning.jl/README.md

 ### Knapsack

 Knapsack problem from PyEPO (https://arxiv.org/abs/2206.14234).
 This takes data constructed from PyEPO code, mounts the same problem, solves it and compare out-of-sample costs.

+### Minimal Scheduling

+Minimal energy system scheduling problem.
+Applies a setting with just one plant and demand point to demonstrate the impact of the application driven learning framework regarding cost assimetry.